 Players can get seriously injured, rendering their Ghost unable to use certain limbs.
 For example, the gameplay video above shows Nomad being wounded in the arm so he was unable to shoot the rifle with both hands for a period of time.
 It would presumably continue had he not bandaged his wounds shown a few seconds later in the video.

-One of the more important takeaways is that the recent leak proved to be 100 per cent correct.
+One of the more important takeaways is that the recent proved to be 100 per cent correct.
 Breakpoint will support up to 4 player co-op, Cole D. Walker who made his debut in Operation Oracle in Wildlands will be a bad guy who went rogue along with a bunch of other Ghosts and he killed Nomad's teammates.

 Furthermore, Walker will used weaponised drones that he seized from Skell, which brings us to the story and setting.
 Breakpoint will be set on the fictional island of Auroa where Skell Technology was researching AI.
-It seems like Ubisoft went for a fictional location in order to avoid further lawsuits from governments .
+It seems like Ubisoft went for a fictional location in order to avoid further .

 When it comes to monetisation, Breakpoint will retain the same system Ubisoft used with Wildlands, complete with the season passes.
 Steam fans will probably be disappointed once again as Ubisoft are looking to capitalise further on the whole store war, just like they did with The Division 2.